 Let’s take a look at some of Arizona’s most haunted places!

 Another famous spot in haunted Arizona is The Jerome Grand Hotel.
-The hotel first opened in 1927, although back then it was actually the United Verde Hospital.
+The hotel first opened in 1927, although it was the United Verde Hospital back then.

-Over the years there were several murders and suicides even before it was converted into a hotel and it is these incidents that are held responsible for the strange paranormal activity that is now all too common at The Jerome Grand Hotel!
+Over the years, there were several murders and suicides even before it was converted into a hotel.
+These incidents are held responsible for the strange paranormal activity that is now all too common at The Jerome Grand Hotel!

 2. Vulture Mine, Wickenburg

 Old abandoned mines always seem to be a hotbed for paranormal activity, and Arizona’s Vulture Mine is no different.
-There are several areas of the old mine that are reported to be haunted, but the most notable is probably the mess hall.
-It is here that people say they can still smell food being cooked and even hear the clanging of various pots and pans.
+Several areas of the old mine are reported to be haunted, but the most notable is probably the mess hall.
+Here, people say they can still smell food being cooked and even hear the clanging of various pots and pans.